 Festivals and events in Vienna

-Vienna is famous for its festivals and events and the first one starts on the very first day of the New Year – 1st January – World Famous New Year Concert, by Vienna Philharmonic Orchestra
+Vienna is famous for its festivals and events and the first one starts on the very first day of the New Year – 1st January – the World Famous New Year Concert, by the Vienna Philharmonic Orchestra

 Some of the notable events include: